bjorion/trainingtool/README.md

 * PROD: https://be-cvengine.resultinfra.com/trainingtool/login

-* You can log in using a pre-defined user (see below) if the flag `app.users.inmemory` is true
+* You can log in using a pre-defined user (see below) if the flag `app.users.inMemory` is true
-* You can also log in by giving your cgi username and password if the flag `app.users.ldap` is true
+* You can also log in by giving your username and password if the flag `app.users.ldap` is true

 ### How to login with pre-defined users